Vitria-hub/Vitria/replit.md

 **Vitria** is an agency directory platform designed for the Chilean market, connecting marketing, branding, and advertising agencies with clients.
 It features advanced search, review management, premium listings, integrated payments, and a comprehensive analytics system.
 The platform is built as a Next.js 14 monorepo using the App Router, tRPC for type-safe APIs, and Supabase for authentication and PostgreSQL database management.
 Vitria aims to be the leading directory for agencies in Chile, offering a modern, user-friendly experience for both agencies and clients.

+**Status**: ✅ Ready for publication with complete analytics system and demo data

 # Recent Changes

 ## November 11, 2025 - Agency Owner Dashboard